She sells sea shells

 I’m sure she sells seashore shells.

-This childhood tongue twister, part of a poem written in 1908 by Terry Sullivan, is widely acknowledged to be inspired by Mary Anning.
+This childhood tongue twister, part of a longer poem written in 1908 by Terry Sullivan, has challenged and delighted generations of children and adults alike.